wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 new file:   beta2.md
 new file:   beta3.md
 # stashing the staged files so my work is saved.
-# you can also use "git stash push -m "work on feature A"" to leave a message to this stash.
+# you should use "git stash push -m "work on feature A"" to leave a message to this stash.
+# i forgot to do that :)
 git stash
 Saved working directory and index state WIP on feature/x: d290506 x: beta v2
 git status